This page is continued from Getting Started >>>> Representing Yourself “Pro Se” and Assisting Others as a Non-Lawyer:

-1. Someone who, having been licensed to practice law, is qualified to advise people about legal matters, prepare contracts and other legal instruments, and represent people in court. — lawyerly, lawyerlike, adj. lawyerdom, n.
+- lawyer – someone licensed to practice law, and thus qualified to advise about legal matters, prepare contracts and other legal instruments, and represent others in court.

 Disclaimer: All material throughout this website is pertinent to people everywhere, and is being utilized in accordance with Fair Use.